Santorini In 2 Days: Itinerary, Highlights & Tips

 Kamari offers a wide range of restaurants and bars and a lovely walk along the beachside throughout the day.

 The Red Sand Beach in Santorini is very very impressive, but not ideal to go swimming.
-It is still worth visiting if only to get a picture.
+It is still worth visiting just to admire it and get a picture.

 If you go to Perissa/ Perivolos or the Red Sand Beach, you can easily combine it with a visit to Akrotiri Excavations.
 It is not far away.
 If you love history, you will love this place too.

 Read more about Akrotiri excavations here.

-Akrotiri an ancient city in Santorini that was buried under Lava, and yes it is an impressive as it sounds.
+Akrotiri is an ancient city in Santorini that was buried under lava, and yes it is an impressive as it sounds.
 No, it is actually better than it sounds.
 Akrotiri is also known as the Pompeii of the Aegean.